Why People Criticize Others and the Downsides

-There are those who lash out at others under every pretext, and have the habit of nagging constantly, criticizing and holding others responsible for all the problems in their life.
+There are those who lash out at others under every pretext and have the habit of nagging constantly, criticizing and holding others responsible for all the problems in their life.
 Some people may even do it for vindictive reasons to vilify a person.
-It is a way to vent their frustrations on others or to deal with their own insecurities by trying to show that they are wiser, better or superior than the object of their criticism.
+It is a way to vent their frustrations on others or to deal with their own insecurities by trying to show that they are wiser, better or superior to the object of their criticism.

 The compulsive critic will tell a laborer how to properly dig a hole, and shiver at the thought of being unable to criticize the men who dig his grave.